MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_productAdBestPractices.md

 Images are what make your Product ads stand out.
 Here are some tips for what images to include:

 - **Use high-quality images:** Images must be 220x220 pixels or larger.
 Test and optimize images that show the product in the most relevant way for your customers.
-The image you’re using should be easily recognizable as the intended product.
+The image youâ€™re using should be easily recognizable as the intended product.
 - **No watermarks:** Watermarks, "Free shipping," or other promotional text should not be present in your images.
 - **No placeholders:** Do not use "Image Not Available" or other similar placeholders.
 Ads with these placeholders will not display.
 - **Watch your borders:** Use minimal surrounding whitespace; generally only about 10% of your image.
 Images with greater that 60% whitespace will very likely not display.

 ## Product ads

 Best practices for Product ads are similar to what you probably already do for your text ads.
-Note that promotional text is no longer available for Product ads—we recommend that you use Merchant Promotions instead.
+Note that promotional text is no longer available for Product adsâ€”we recommend that you use Merchant Promotions instead.
 [Learn more](hlp_BA_CONC_BMC_MerchantPromo.md)

 - **Use negative keywords:** Although Shopping campaigns don't use keywords to trigger the Product ads, you can still use negative keywords to prevent your products from showing in response to irrelevant and poor-performing queries.
 - **Analyze the data:**Microsoft Advertising now offers four data-rich reports to help analyze your Shopping campaigns.
 Get special insight into your Product ads as well as crucial information to better understand your ads performance.